Approval Date: 2010-05-13

 - No information designated by the university as confidential is disclosed without appropriate authority.
 See Procedure for Receiving an Information Request.

-- Employees unable to comply with an information request will advise the requester that s/he may choose to file an ATIPP request, using the ATIPP Request Form and the university's Information Access and Privacy Protection Office.
+- Employees unable to comply with an information request will advise the requester that s/he may choose to file an ATIPP request, using the ATIPP Request Form and the university's Information Access and Privacy Office.

 - Memorial University responds to ATIPP requests within the statutory deadlines and as openly as possible, in compliance with the ATIPP Act.

 - Unit heads are responsible for ensuring all records responsive to ATIPP requests are obtained.
-Unit heads are also responsible for responding to requests for clarification from the IAPP Office, in accordance with the Procedure for Managing an ATIPP Request.
+Unit heads are also responsible for responding to requests for clarification from the IAP Office, in accordance with the Procedure for Managing an ATIPP Request.

 - ATIPP requests must be accompanied by the application fee and are subject to other fees, as set out in the Fee Schedule of the ATIPP Act.